(Monarda citriodora ‘Lemon’)

 (Silene pendula ‘Nodding’)

-Nodding Catchfly is an annual/biennial flower that is native to Greece, Italy, and Turkey, but can be found growing in fields and meadows in the northeastern and northwestern United States.
-At maturity, this plant reaches the height of 2-4' and features nodding clusters of 5 petaled light pink flowers.
-This plant can easily be grown in containers and hanging baskets, and also attracts bees, butterflies, and hummingbirds!
+Nodding Catchfly is an annual/biennial flower native to Greece, Italy, and Turkey but grows in fields and meadows in the northeastern and northwestern United States.
+At maturity, this plant reaches 2-4' in height and features clusters of 5-petaled, light-pink nodding flowers.
+This plant can be grown in containers or hanging baskets and attracts bees, butterflies, and hummingbirds!

 (Zinnia elegans ‘Exquisite’)